wonderchang/freeway-adhoc-report/README.md

 You can see the directory "app" that contains the source code for simulation.

 	app/
-		main.js: the main program
+		main.js	//the main program
-		data/: the directory that collect the output file from the main.js run.sh: shell script file, help to run different inputing parameter by one command
+		data/	//the directory that collect the output file from the main.js run.sh: //shell script file, help to run different inputing parameter by one command

+Other sources are the code used to build the report website.

+	index.html		//The page of the report website

+	css/
+		style.css	//Stylesheet
+	js/
+		chart.js	//Chart drawing
+		animate.js	//Freeway animation
+	img/
+		github.gif	//Some icon

 #How to use

 This program is written by Javascript.